xgroleau/nix-dotfiles/README.md

 ## Profiles

 Different profiles are available in the `profiles` directory.
-Namely `minimal` for TUI, `graphical` for GUI and `desktop` for GUI and DE.
+Namely `minimal` for TUI headless server, `dev` for headless development, `graphical` for GUI and `desktop` for GUI and DE.
 Each profile is a superset of the other.

 ## Usage as module